DavidVujic/poetry-multiproject-plugin/README.md

 A long-term goal is to make a Pull Request to the Poetry repository, making this kind of functionality available in there.
 If (when?) that is done, this plugin would no longer be necessary.

+## What's next?
+Any other commands?
+Starting with the `build-project` command, and planning to add more custom commands that are relevant when using a project specific TOML file.

+Maybe continue with a `install-project` command?